whosnero/feedback-system/README.md

 ## License

-Feedo is free and open source, it´s using bootstrap.
+Feedo is free and open source